 - Multiple bank accounts

 The challenge was that the Oracle master data did not keep up or align with the way the customer needed to be managed, and they had no way to create a parent account to link everything together.
-The company needed a system that aligned with the master data, since Oracle was only one of the systems of record and did not properly support the needs of the OTC team.
-To address this, they implemented a Pentaho Relational Model (a business intelligence software) that integrated and managed data from Oracle, local folders (containing the parent structure created and updated using robotics) and additional sources to blend weekly and monthly reports.
+The company needed a system that aligned with the master data since Oracle was only one of the systems of record and did not properly support the needs of the OTC team.
+To address this, they implemented a Pentaho Relational Model (a business intelligence software) that integrated and managed data from Oracle, local folders (containing the parent structure created and updated using robotics), and additional sources to blend weekly and monthly reports.

 This solution is now being enhanced by the following additional approaches:

-- Combining robotic process automation and data extraction techniques in Python and R (the two most popular programing languages used by data analysts and data scientists) to consult credit agency data, D&B reports, EDGAR databases and search engine queries to automate the customer mapping and credit risk assessment processes.
+- Combining robotic process automation and data extraction techniques in Python and R (the two most popular programming languages used by data analysts and data scientists) to consult credit agency data, D&B reports, EDGAR databases and search engine queries to automate the customer mapping and credit risk assessment processes.

 - Mapping: By using BS Library in Python and R, they can extract relevant information about the parental structure of the customers and compare it with the data collected by bots from official credit agency sources.

 - Credit Risk Assessment: The same information is later used to update statistical and machine learning models to assign the most appropriate credit limit to each of the customers.

 As a result of this focused effort to apply technology in the Collections process, they have significantly improved its capabilities in this area and simplified what was clearly an overly-complex process design.